ManiVID-3D: Generalizable View-Invariant Reinforcement Learning for Robotic Manipulation via Disentangled 3D Representations: Experiments

 \section{Experiments}

-\textbf{Tasks.} In the simulation experiments, we adopt a task benchmark inspired by Maniwhere, developing 10 progressively challenging tasks in the MuJoCo engine \cite{mujoco} (the parallel training implementation is built upon Sapien~\cite{xiang2020sapien}).
-These tasks encompass three robotic arm configurations (AIRBOT Play, UR5, and Franka) and diverse manipulation settings, including single-arm, dual-arm, and dexterous manipulation.
-Specific tasks are provided in Table \ref{tab:1 main}, and Fig. \ref{fig:3} illustrates selected tasks alongside their camera-view configurations.
-For real-world validation, we select five tasks corresponding to the AIRBOT Play arm for hardware testing.
+\textbf{Tasks.} In simulation, we adopt a Maniwhere-inspired benchmark comprising 10 progressively challenging tasks in the MuJoCo engine~\cite{mujoco} (the parallel training implementation is built upon Sapien~\cite{xiang2020sapien}).
+The tasks cover three robotic arms (AIRBOT Play, UR5, and Franka) and diverse manipulation settings, including single-arm, dual-arm, and dexterous manipulation.
+Task details are summarized in Table~\ref{tab:1 main}, with representative tasks and camera configurations shown in Fig.~\ref{fig:3}.
+For real-world evaluation, we select five AIRBOT Play tasks for hardware experiments.